redpaperheart/Cinder-TextureStore/readme.md

 Based on work/code from Paul Houx.

-Updated to use ci::TextureRef.

-Cerated and tested with Cinder 0.8.5 and 0.8.6 on Mac/Xcode.
+Tested with Cinder's glnext-branch on Mac/Xcode.
 Currently most likely not compatible with Windows.